From BR Bullpen

 Biographical Information

 He was signed by the Cincinnati Reds and assigned to the Ogden Reds of the Class C Pioneer League the same time as his brother Dick in 1939.
 He played for Ogden in 1939 and 1940 and for the Columbia Reds in the Class B South Atlantic League in 1941.
 In 1942 he played for the Syracuse Chiefs in the Class AA International League.

 At the end of the season he went into the service and was stationed with his brother at the Santa Ana Army Air Force Base.
 Adams played baseball there until 1944 when he was sent to the Pacific theater with the other professional ball players.
 He was discharged in November 1945.

-In 1961 Adams split his time as manager of the Wenatchee Chiefs (Northwest League) and San Antonio Missions (Texas League).
+In 1961 Adams split his time as manager of the Wenatchee Chiefs (Northwest League) and San Antonio Missions (Texas League), in addition to coaching in the majors.
 This was when the Cubs were going through their College of Coaches experiment, which entailed rotating their managers and coaches not only at the major league level, but also among their minor league affiliates.
 In 1962 he was the manager of the Cubs' affiliate franchise in the Arizona Instructional League.